-3.3.2 Group as lessor
+Group as lessor

 Leases in which the Group does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
-Rental income arising is accounted for on a straight-line basis over the lease terms and is included in other income in the statements of comprehensive income due to its operating nature.
+Rental income arising is accounted for on a straight-line basis over the lease terms and is included in other income in the statements of comprehensive income.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
 Contingent rents are recognised as other income in the period in which they are earned.